segunak/Utility-Scripts/BittleAndTelloTalentSetup/Instructions.md

 * Completely remove the device from the Bluetooth on the PC and re-add it.
 Close the Mind+ application and re-run it.
 * Alternatively, close all COM/Bluetooth ports on the PC.
 You can clear them using terminal commands, then re-connect the Bittle.
+* Close the Mind+ application, unload the extension, reload it, re-open the application, all those things have at times gottent the dog back to working.

+### Misc Issues

+* Sometimes the close serial port and quit command doesn't stop the Python program.
+If that happens, you can still work through it, you'll just have to manually hit stop when the code has finished executing.

 ### Bluetooth Connection Asking for Pin